Why Do I Have to Submit FAFSA?

 (800) 433-3243

-In addition to submitting your FAFSA, be sure to meet your FAFSA deadline.
+It is recommended to file your FAFSA as soon as it becomes available on October 1st.
 With more students vying for aid, it’s almost always in your best interest to submit your application sooner rather than later.